nextcloud/notes-android/FAQ.md

 > 3. Click on the ⇦ in the top left
 > 4. See app crash

-We also preserve to close issues where the original reporter does not answer within a certain time frame.
+We also preserve to close issues where the **original reporter does not answer within a certain time frame**.
 We usually answer issues within a hour and expect you to respond to our questions within a week.

 This is necessary for two reasons: